rxrossi/fv-client/notes.md

 + [ ] clicking the client goes to view one, this view one shows last sales for it

 + [X] Successful client new features
+  + [ ] edit also redirects to clients home on error
   + [X] edit needs to clear form fields (reusableCrudRedux)
   + [X] needs to probably redirect or close
   + [X] to fix the above, my reusableCrudRedux action should throw on error